xCoins Review – Is it Legit?

 In fact, there is no ongoing interest on the loan since the amount is a one time payment.
-In most cases, these fees add up to more than 20%.
+In most cases, these fees add up to around 20%.

 The site’s FAQ states you can repay the loan at any time and get back your USD deposit minus the fees.
 However, you need to keep in mind two things:

 - “all loan amounts are denominated in US dollars.
 You will need to return the amount of bitcoin equivalent to the amount you received in US dollars.” – This means that if you borrowed $1,000 when Bitcoin was $10,000 you got 0.1BTC (excluding fees for the sake of example).
 Now let’s say Bitcoin is at $20,000 – this means you will need to give back only 0.05BTC.

 - “Please contact the lender directly to arrange paying the loan back.” – So basically you will need to trust someone whom you don’t know to respect this agreement and actually give you a refund.

 You can also lend Bitcoins on xCoins.
 This is done by deciding how much you’re willing to lend in USD and deposit that amount into your xCoins account.

 The system will then automatically match you with buyers (i.e. borrowers) and they will deposit money directly into your PayPal account.

 I have not tried this method personally since I don’t want to get in trouble with PayPal in case a buyer files a dispute.
 However, several users online have reported that they have been generating nice returns through this method.

 The site claims to have competitive fees since lenders compete against each other, thus giving you the best possible interest rate.